solliancenet/IoTLabs/Day2/README.md

 Please note that all of the above (assuming recommended sizes) amount to 10 VM vCores.
 Please make sure your subscription's quota has available at least this number of vCores.

+### Azure Notebook VMs Setup

+Please follow instructions outlined in [Azure Notebook VMs Setup](./azure-notebook-vms-setup) to create and update your Azure Notebook VM, and download the lab notebooks prior to starting the lab.